 But even if the client is interested, the related environment, social and governance issues are wide-ranging and complex, and advisors don’t want to start a discussion about issues they don’t fully understand with a client who may know a lot and care deeply about those issues.
 Advisors want to be perceived as the trusted expert — one misstep that reveals their lack of knowledge about a particular issue or offends a client can jeopardize that.

 Therefore, asset management firms interested in the growth of ESG products must help advisors become more comfortable and confident in their ability to discuss ESG with clients.
-Our research for Building Confidence in Client Conversations about ESG pinpointed four key strategies that advisors told us would be most helpful for getting them to use and sell ESG strategies more often — which were all about helping them handle that client conversation:
+Our research has pinpointed four key strategies that advisors told us would be most helpful for getting them to use and sell ESG strategies more often — which were all about helping them handle that client conversation:

 - Assuage skepticism about ESG performance.